LSSTDESC/qp/docs/user_guide/cookbook.md

 # Cookbook

 This page provides some more in-depth examples of commonly performed routines with `qp`.
-The longer ones are given as `jupyter notebooks`, which can be viewed here or downloaded from <project:../nb/index.md>.
+The longer ones are given as Jupyter Notebooks, which can be viewed here or downloaded from <project:../nb/index.md>.

 ## Creating an `Ensemble` from a `qp.stats` distribution